 - Cook pasta according to box instructions.
 Remember to salt your pasta water with 1-2 teaspoons of salt.
 When pasta is done, drain it and run cold water over it so the noodles can cool.

-- Combine the cooked and cooled pasta, cucumber, tomatoes, feta cheese, olives, and red onion.
-Pour Italian dressing over it and stir together.
+- In a large mixing bowl, c½ombine the cooked and cooled pasta, cucumber, tomatoes, feta cheese, olives, and red onion.
+Pour Italian dressing over it and stir together. *Start with 1/2 cup Italian dressing and go from there.
+I put about 3/4 cup dressing on the salad and then reserve the rest to add to the salad before serving to moisten it back up.